arrenree/Python-Notes/README.md

 # 'Pam'

 # can use + to concatenate strings
-# extracted 'am' from the original 'Sam'
+# extracted 'am' from the original string 'Sam'
 # concatenated with 'P' to produce 'Pam'
 ```